iRoachie/react-native-snackbar-avoiding-view/README.md

 # React Native Snackbar Avoiding View
+##### The Problem
+Snackbar's appear at the bottom edge of the screen and overlay the content which sometimes is a Floating Action Button.
+However, the snackbar should not overlay the FAB according to the Material Design spec.

+##### Solution
-AvoidingView that adjusts when a snackbar is present
+An AvoidingView that adjusts when a snackbar is present

 ![img](http://i.imgur.com/UvcnTLI.gif)